Support Persons and Service Animals

 We accept the Access 2 Card as part of our accessibility policy.
 However, this is not a ticket to the park.
 It is proof of disability that qualifies a patron for the free attendant pass.
 The patron with a disability still requires a ticket.
 Show your Access 2 Card at the Gates to obtain your free pass there.
 If you do not have an Access 2 Card we will require some form of proof.

 Patrons with disabilities are welcome to bring trained service animals.
 No pets allowed.
 Note that the venue is a large-scale outdoor music event and large crowds, loud noises, and other stimulus elements are present.

 LeBreton Flats is served by Para-Transpo.
 Para Transpo Drop Off: Southbound on Booth Street, next to the Museum between Vimy Place and the rear loading dock of the Museum.

 Please be aware of road closures beginning at 5:00 PM and plan accordingly.
 There is limited parking available in the Canadian War Museum underground parking garage.
 Parking under the Museum will be on a first-come, first-serve basis.
 No prepaid passes will be issued for this lot.

 Due to the ground’s natural terrain and size, we recommend using paved pathways to navigate the site.
 Cable protectors are in place to ensure mobility devices can move without impediment.

-Collapsible lawn chairs are permitted throughout the site and we encourage those who may have difficulty standing for long periods to bring them.
+Collapsible lawn chairs are permitted throughout the site and we encourage those who may have difficulty standing and or physical handicap issues to bring them.

+The festival is continually exploring accessibility-related initiatives and additional ways to communicate resources.
 If you have any other questions, please let us know - we're happy to help!